Safety & Traffic

 The town is responsible for crossing guards, traffic signals, street signs and pavement markings.
 To ensure that the local roadway network operates as safely and efficiently as possible, a periodic review of key traffic characteristics such as volumes, levels of service, collisions and operating speeds is performed to monitor performance levels and identify problem areas.

-Traffic volumes at various locations within the town are measured at over 100 locations per year through the Automatic Traffic Recorder (ATR) program.
-Open the Traffic Volume Map (pdf, 323 kB) for a summary of daily traffic volumes.
+Traffic volumes at various locations within the town are measured at approximately 150 locations per year through the Automatic Traffic Recorder (ATR) program.
+Open the Traffic Volumes Map (pdf, 321 kB) for a summary of daily traffic volumes.

 A Signalized Intersection Level of Service (LOS) review is used as a first step to review traffic operations to determine whether a location is operating at acceptable levels during the critical afternoon peak hour of travel.
 Open the Signalized Intersection LOS Map (pdf, 273 kB) for LOS information for the peak afternoon hours at a number of intersections.